 For more information on the Master of Arts in Teaching program, including coursework required and the application process, please visit the Master of Arts in Teaching website.

-Post Baccalaureate Teacher Certification
+Postbaccalaureate (PostBac) Teacher Certification

-The post baccalaureate (post-bac) teacher certification program at Missouri State University allows candidates with a 2.50 (2.75 for social studies) minimum GPA and a bachelor's degree from an accredited college or university to pursue certification at the undergraduate, non-degree seeking level.
+The PostBac teacher certification program at Missouri State University allows candidates with a 2.75 minimum GPA and a bachelor's degree from an accredited college or university to pursue certification at the undergraduate, non degree-seeking level.
 This program offers a flexible schedule, and most courses are offered both during the day and in the evening.
-Please review the Post Baccaulaureate Teacher Certification admission criteria.
+Please review the Postbaccalaureate Teacher Certification admission criteria.

-- Students who do not feel ready to complete a Master's Degree program, already have a master's degree in another field or are also interested in eventually pursuing Education Administration or School Counseling and therefore would need a different master's degree.
+- Students who do not feel ready to complete a master's degree program, already have a master's degree in another field, or are also interested in eventually pursuing Education Administration or School Counseling and, therefore, would need a different master's degree.

-How do you apply for the post-bac program?
+How do you apply for the PostBac program?
 Getting started couldn't be easier!
 Just go to our Application Process website and follow the detailed instructions on that page.

-Students who choose this option would have two distinct programs of study - one for the certification, and one for the Master's degree.
+Students who choose this option would have two distinct programs of study - one for the certification, and one for the master's degree.
 However, select courses may count toward requirements in both programs.